Jane Castro: Gay Ally

-In 2019 - Jei participated in the Pride Fort Lauderdale celebration with Emma Sis Designs and Shawn Palacious, a glamorous runway fashion show at the Hard Rock Event Center at the Seminole Hard Rock Hotel & Casino in Hollywood, Fla.
+In 2019, Jei participated in the Pride Fort Lauderdale celebration, appearing in a runway fashion show at the Hard Rock Event Center at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
+The event was hosted by RuPaul’s Drag Race alum Naomi Smalls and television personality Carson Kressley, and featured designs by former Project Runway participants.
+The show included models of different gender identities and drag performers presenting avant-garde garments.

-The star-studded fashion show, was hosted by “RuPaul’s Drag Race” Season 4 All-Star Naomi Smalls, fashion guru Carson Kresley (“Queer Eye for the Straight Guy”) and featuring creative garments by talented “Project Runway” alumni designers, will that showcased male, female, transgender and drag models sashaying across the runway in avant garde outfits.